ctrl-alt-d/fortunately/README.md

-Unfortunately is a card game for amusing teaching
+Unfortunately is a open card game for amusing teaching several knowledge areas.

 The crazy game
 ==============